-Members of the University community may report safety and security problems by contacting the office of the Dean of Pharmacy Programs 260-470-4418, or to the Associate Dean for Student Affairs and Assessment of Pharmacy Programs 260-470-2745.
+Members of the University community may report safety and security problems by contacting the Facilities and Safety Coordinator at 260-470-2676.

-The Physical Plant office, in consultation with Parkview Police and Public Safety, maintains buildings and grounds with a concern for safety and security.
+The Facilities and Safety Coordinator, in consultation with Parkview Police and Public Safety, maintains buildings and grounds with a concern for safety and security.
 Staff members inspect campus facilities, making repairs and responding to reports of potential safety and security hazards.